ronmurphy/TheLongNights/docs/LOD_DEBUG_IMPLEMENTATION.md

 ## Integration with ChunkRenderManager

-When you integrate the ChunkRenderManager.js scaffold, this overlay will automatically pull stats from the unified manager instead of separate VoxelWorld/ChunkLODManager sources.
+When you integrate the ChunkRenderManager.js scaffold, this overlay will automatically pull stats from the unified manager instead of separate The Long Nights/ChunkLODManager sources.

 ### Current Stats Sources
-- Tier 0: `app.visibleChunks.size` (VoxelWorld)
+- Tier 0: `app.visibleChunks.size` (The Long Nights)
 - Tier 1: `app.lodManager.getStats()` (ChunkLODManager)
 - Tier 2: Not implemented